woc-hack/hackathon-knoxville-2025/README.md

 reimbursed.
 E.g., hotel can not exceed 150% CONUS rates for Knoxville (i.e., total amount charged including taxes/fees); economy airfare; up to one travel day before and after the hackathon.
-If you need help with hotel reservations for UTK rates, please contact
-- Contact email for Cumberland House would be utkreservations@gmail.com contact Tyler Canup
-- Contact email for Crown Plaza would be JJulius@crownknow.com contact Jamie Julius Funds are limited, please let me know if you will need reimbursement and an approximate amount as the budget for this event is limited.
+If you need to get UTK contract rates for the hotel reservations, please send me the dates for the nights you will be staying at Cumberland House or Crown Plaza.
+I will send the list to our administrators.
+Funds are limited, please let me know if you will need reimbursement and an approximate amount as the budget for this event is limited.

 ## Potential Projects